✈️ Search Flights

 Before we say goodbye to Bukhara in the morning, we visit the incredible Chor Minor building.
 The ancient mosque is one of the symbols of the city.
 In Persian, the name means “four minarets”, like the four towers that rise into the sky at the corners.
 Then we follow the course of the Great Silk Road through the fertile valley of the Amudarya, in which cotton is grown, apricots, figs, and melons grow in its moist, shady oases.
 We first reach Shakhrisabz, the “green city”.
 Timur (Tamerlane) built his magnificent palace AK Saray here, which means “White Castle”.
 Even the ruins that have survived today give an overwhelming impression of their size.
 We also visit the Kuk Gumbaz Mosque, which with its turquoise dome is visible from far and has incredible acoustics.
 After the tour, we leave directly to the train station to continue to Afrosiyob at 3:43 P.M. to Samarkand.
-Arrival at 5:52 p.m. and transfer to the hotel.
+Arrive at 5:52 p.m. and transfer to the hotel.
 Dinner and overnight stay in Samarkand.

 🚆 Shakhrisabz – Samarkand train ticket (fast train) is included.

 Day 7: Samarkand (B, D)